Mondly Launches the First VR Language App with Speech Recognition on Daydream

 And all this can turn into something serious.
 Like it did for me.
 As I said, a good selection of movies and series can change you completely.
 You can never be the same after watching Cloud Atlas, Vanilla Sky, or Prisoners.
 Check it for yourself.

 But what are the best online language courses?
 You will have to decide what suits you best.
-I went with Mondly because it uses recordings of native speakers, has a beautiful design and it uses innovation as a way to keep up with our demands as learners who live in the 21st century.
+I went with Mondly because it uses recordings of fluent speakers, has a beautiful design and it uses innovation as a way to keep up with our demands as learners who live in the 21st century.
 Chatbot technology and augmented reality are not something we should only see in sci-fi movies and Mondly get them.

 Or “Thus the world is created” – is the name of episode 6 and I’ll let you discover the deeper meaning of that Latin verse tonight – when you will start watching Dark.